josephsl/addonUpdater/readme.md

 * This is a proof of concept add-on.
 Once the [relevant feature is included in NVDA][2], this add-on will be discontinued.
 * If the new add-on updates specify a compatibility range (minimum and last tested NVDA versions) and if the NVDA version you are running does not fall within the compatibility range according to NVDA, add-on updating will not proceed.

+## Version 20.04

+* NVDA will no longer appear to do nothing or play error tones when trying to update add-ons through Add-on Updater.
+* Resolved an issue where "check for add-on updates" item wasn't present in NVDA Tools menu.

 ## Version 20.03